How to contact Helpline

-The Diabetes UK Careline is a dedicated diabetes helpline for all people with diabetes, their family or friends, and people who are worried they might be at risk.
+The Diabetes UK Helpline is a dedicated diabetes helpline for all people with diabetes, their family or friends, and people who are worried they might be at risk.

 We can help with queries about a range of topics.
 Here are just a few examples of the questions we are often asked:

 - I've just been diagnosed.
 What should I do now?